 Uruguay is a robust democracy with a long-standing history of institutionalised citizen engagement mechanisms and a sound track record of respecting citizens' civic-political liberties and electoral freedoms.
 In 2007, with the inception of the Agenda Digital Uruguay strategic plan and the creation of the Agency for the Development of E-government and Information Society (AGESIC), the country began investing in the creation of digital infrastructure and strengthening e-service delivery systems.
 In 2011, after joining the OGP, Uruguay sought to leverage the ICT opportunity to strengthen governance efforts for transparency, accountability and responsiveness to citizens' concerns.
-As a part of this, the Government started developing two-yearly Open Government National Action Plans (NAPs), and put in place an institutionalised multi-stakeholder model of citizen participation, combining offline and online strategies.
+As a part of this, the government started developing two-yearly Open Government National Action Plans (NAPs), and put in place an institutionalised multi-stakeholder model of citizen participation, combining offline and online strategies

+(Figure 12).
 Three such NAPs have been developed: NAP 2012-14, NAP 2014-16 and NAP 2016-18.

-- Open Government Working Group of AGESIC: The executive body AGESIC has been entrusted with the responsibility of creating and managing a multi-stakeholder Open Government Working Group that leads the preparation of all NAPs.
-During the preparatory process of NAP 2012-14, membership of the Open Government Working Group was restricted to officials from different Government agencies.
-But from the second NAP onwards, membership of the Working Group has been expanded to include representatives of civil society, in response to requests.39 - Open Government Network: In 2012, three civil society organisations in Uruguay formed the Open Government Network (Red de Gobierno Abierto, RGA)40 in order to effectively coordinate civil society engagement with the NAP process, and its membership has since expanded to 17 organisations.
+- Open Government Working Group of AGESIC: The executive body AGESIC has been entrusted with reponsibility to create and manage a multistakeholder Open Government Working Group that leads the preparation of all NAPs.
+During the preparatory process of NAP 2012-14, membership of the Open Government Working Group was restricted to officials from different government agencies.
+From the second NAP onwards, membership of the Working Group has been expanded to include representatives of civil society, in response to requests.39 - Open Government Network: In 2012, three civil society organisations in Uruguay formed the Red de Gobierno Abierto (RGA, the Open Government Network)40 in order to effectively coordinate civil society engagement with the NAP process, and its membership has since expanded to 17 organisations.
 Also, from the second NAP preparatory process, when the Open Government Working Group expanded its membership to include civil society representatives, the network has been charged with civil society nominees. - Open Government discussion meetings: These are periodic forums convened as part of the Open Government preparatory process, during which members of the Open Government Working Group interact with the wider public and civil society to take stock of their demands and priorities.